 To begin the school year, as the district is 100% virtual, we will provide a program Monday through Friday from 8:00am to 5:00pm.

 Once the district moves to hybrid or full in person instruction, we will respond by altering the schedule to supplement the in person learning schedules of children in each cohort.

 What about before school care?

-Due to the extensive screening process, co-mingling possibilities, and cleaning protocols, we will not be able to provide before school care at this time.
+Due to the extensive screening process, and cleaning protocols, we will not be able to provide before school care at this time.
 We hope as restrictions are lifted, to return to before school care.

 What safety precautions are being put in place?

 We must adhere to the Department of Children and Families Health and Safety Guidelines for Child Care Centers available here: https://www.nj.gov/dcf/news/Final.CC.Health.and.Safety.Standards.pdf